 Language is limitlessly intriguing—but have you ever wondered how the English language came to be in all of its glory?
 If so, these 10 tidbits of fascinating linguistic intrigue may motivate you to pick up the language yourself or share major inspiration with your TEFL language students.

 For example, did you know that English doesn’t use grammatical genders, the shortest complete sentence is “Go!”, or that “Queueing” is the only word with five consecutive vowels?

 Here’s a crash course in the world’s third most spoken language.
 Get a better idea as to why it happens to be one of the most studied languages in the world!

 1. Hundreds of new words are added to the English language every year.

 “There is a group that tracks this and counts how many words there are in the English language: The Global Language Monitor.
 Currently, they claim there are 1,005,366 words in the language, after June 10, 2009 having announced the 1,000,000th word.
 This means that 5,366 words have been added to the language in the past approximately 10 years, or about 536 words per year.
 That’s approximately two words per day…,” according to Quora.

-We’re personally pretty excited these words were added in 2019:
+We’re personally pretty excited these words were added.

 2. “E” is everywhere!